jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 by Johnny Majic
 April 2019

-# BACKPAGE
+## BACKPAGE

-Do you love stories?
-You probably do, who doesn't?
-Good stories so easily sweep us away into their amazing cities, fun worlds, and galaxies far far away.
+You, me, and everyone else quarantined in their houses are anxiously waiting for the COVID-19 storm to pass.

+On the bright side, we have Netflix.

+Thanks to online streaming, our worries are easily replaced with tales of passionate love, wicked magic spells, and galaxies far far away.

 Stories are compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.

-Stories aren't debates.
-We take the protagonist's side.
-Thus, Romeo and Juliet's love is beautiful and worth dying for, while their families' feud is ignorant and stupid.
-Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and should be destroyed.
+Stores aren't debates.
+Thus, Romeo and Juliet's love is beautiful and worth dying for!
+While their families' feud is ignorant and stupid.
+Luke Skywalker's rebellion is righteous and worth fighting for!
+While Darth Vader's empire is hellish and must be destroyed.

-We love watching our hero fight the bad guys.
-Sadly, his bravery is often not enough.

-The antagonist has more resources, and uses them to beat the good guy bloody.
-On the verge of failure, the hero needs to find something that'll turn the tide in his favour.

-He sees and reaches for his salvation: often a gun, wand, or lightsaber.
-Will our hero reach it first.
-Or, will our enemy?

-We hold our breath.
-But the hero can't do the same.
-Because nobody wins by watching the fight.
-You see, life isn't a story, it's a game.
-And whoever masters technology, controls the levers of power, and wins the game.
+Our heroes are always brave.
+But that's not enough.
+That's why Hogwarts students and Jedi Knights always reach for their wands and lightsabers.

+But so does the enemy.

+We hold our breath and wonder who better controls the power of magic, the force, and technology; light or dark side?
+Unlike us, the protagonists can't sit back and enjoy the drama.

+Because nobody ever won a battle by watching it.
+The victors are the ones who control the levers of power.

-This is a lesson that we, the people on quarantined Main Street today, need to learn for ourselves.
+And that is the big lesson restless and quarantined Main Street must learn today.
+Otherwise, this pandemic was for nothing.

 ===

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
-They'll say something like, "if the Consertavies win this one, then education, healthcare, infrastructure, and everything else will go to shit."
+They'll tell you, "if the Right-wing win, infrastructure, healthcare, everything will go to hell!"

-If you buy it—and most of us have at some point—you glue yourself to Progressive television, blogs, and radio.
-Filled with Progressive philosophy, you start seeing evil Conservatives everywhere.
-Or, if you got sucked in by the other side, you see evil Progressives everywhere.
+If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
+Filled with Left-wing philosophy, you start seeing evil Conservatives everywhere.
+Or, if you got sucked in by the other side, you see devilish Progressives instead.

-But, neither Left or Right is your enemy, because neither side is your hero.

-You ever notice, that depsite all the talk, Left or Right never talk for new technology?
-Instead they tell outsiders to donate, march, or tune-in.
+But it's all bullshit.

+Despite Left/Right yelling matches, neither ideology is your enemy.
+Because neither is your hero.
+Both are happiest sending you one-way messages to tune-in, protest, or donate.
+Like a bad friend, Left/Right ideologues only want your attention and money.

-Like Galileo, Washington, or Luke Skywalker why shouldn't the middle-class reach for new technology to defeat our problems?
-Isn't our education, healthcare, and infrastructure worthy of upgrades?
+Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
+Why shouldn't the middle-class overcome our problems by holding modern levers of power?
+Isn't our healthcare, infrastructure, and especially our pandemic response, worthy of upgrades?

 Of course they are.
-And, those upgrades define the true political game of our times.
-The feud between Left and Right is a entertaining, but in the end is nothing but a distracting story.
-True politics today is a game between the antagonists trying to keep you away from new technology, and protagonists trying to put it in your hands.
+And, that's the point.

+The feud between Left and Right is a distraction.
+The politics of upgrading our lives (or not) is the real political game of our time.

+This contest started in 1970, when our civilization left the Industrial Age, entered the Internet Age.

+The owners of industrial technology don't want you holding internet technology like Netflix.
+In fact, "Darth Blockbuster" is working hard to antagonize all future technology.

+Happily, many internet geeks are fighting to put these levers of power in your hands.

+Main Street must jump-in and help the protagonists.

+There is no debate.
+Because if we don't upgrade our society soon, this pandemic only foreshadows a much more terrible storm to come.

-This book will get you to join-in.
+This book will teach you how to win the game to we upgrade our entire civilization with amazing new technology.

-It'll be a story worth telling, once you realize your life is a game worth winning.
+It'll be a story worth telling once you realize politics is a game worth playing.

 ![levers of power](/img\diagrams\techvolution-levers-of-power.jpg)
 _Levers of power.
 Whoever controls them, wins._